camelCaseSensitive/Stereogram-Generator-Online/README.md

 You can find depthmaps online and I've posted many of the ones I've made to the depthmaps subreddit [r/depthmaps](https://www.reddit.com/r/depthMaps/)

-Here is a good ["Image to depthmap" converter online](https://huggingface.co/spaces/xingyang1/Distill-Any-Depth)
+Here is a good online tool for [converting images to depthmaps](https://huggingface.co/spaces/xingyang1/Distill-Any-Depth)

-And here is [the Blender file](https://sketchfab.com/3d-models/depth-map-generator-c945ab12857843edb66d2755de4986ec) that I use to make depthmaps of 3D models.
+And here is [the Blender file](https://sketchfab.com/3d-models/depth-map-generator-c945ab12857843edb66d2755de4986ec) that I use to make depthmaps from 3D models.

 # Share!

 Post your results to the subreddit [r/MagicEye](https://www.reddit.com/r/MagicEye/) or [r/Stereograms](https://www.reddit.com/r/stereograms/)

+Share your depthmaps to [r/depthmaps](https://www.reddit.com/r/depthMaps/)